lucaseq333/SPACE_MISSIONS_DATABASE_SQL/README.md

 Person
 ON
 Person.Id=Person_Mission.Person_Id
-WHERE COuntry_of_origin NOT LIKE 'USA'
+WHERE Country_of_origin NOT LIKE 'USA'
 ORDER BY Mission.Name;
 ```
 #### Output: